Revised June 2016

 On this page

 Health insurance is a big concern for anyone facing layoff.
-As soon as you get a notice of layoff, contact your plan sponsor (either your employer's personnel office or your benefit fund) to determine the date when your insurance coverage will cease and to obtain information on your options.
-That should include the new COBRA notices concerning COBRA rights and how they interact with the new marketplaces.
+As soon as you get a notice of lay-off, contact your employer to determine the date when your insurance coverage will cease and to obtain information on your options as loss of coverage is considered a qualifying event.

 - Purchase coverage on the new individual marketplace created by the Affordable Care Act.

 - Continue your current job-based coverage through COBRA or New York “Mini-COBRA”.
 COBRA and Mini-COBRA are not required if the employer goes out of business.

 Remember that beginning in 2014 most people must have minimum essential health insurance coverage or pay a tax penalty.
-The penalty for 2014 is the greater of $695 per adult plus $347.50 per child up to a maximum of $2,085 per family per year or 2.5 percent of income in excess of the 2015 income tax filing thresholds.
+The penalty for 2016 is the greater of $695 per adult plus $347.50 per child up to a maximum of $2,085 per family per year or 2.5 percent of income in excess of the 2015 income tax filing thresholds.
 In subsequent years the penalty amount is increased.
 Although there is no penalty for a gap under three months, it is still important not to delay in finding replacement health insurance.